Roman245/uprgade-robot/README.md

 # uprgade-robot
-this is fps gaming sory i can t programing
+this is gra fps,przepraszam  nie  umiem programować